Why do I need a notary?

-When does the Notary typically get involved a purchase or sale transaction?
+When does the notary typically get involved in a purchase or sale transaction?

 Although we are available as a resource to our clients beforehand, we are typically notified of a transaction once it is firm and binding (after removal of all subject clauses).
 Hence, we cannot arbitrarily change any terms in the contract.
-We may receive a copy of your contract from your Realtor and/or mortgage instructions from your lender but we would not proceed without first contacting you for confirmation to act on your behalf.
-You have a right to choose who you would like to have represent you in your conveyance.
+We may receive a copy of your contract from your realtor and/or mortgage instructions from your lender, but we would not proceed without first contacting you for confirmation to act on your behalf.
+You have the right to choose who you would like to represent you in your conveyance.

 What happens during the conveyancing process?

 Once we receive notification of your upcoming transaction, we gather the necessary information from you by telephone or through our online documents.
-Additional documentation is received from your Realtor and mortgage lender, as applicable.
-We perform various due diligence searches regarding title, property taxes, condominium accounts, etc. and prepare the appropriate documentation and statements for the transfer of title/placement of a mortgage.
-We liase with the vendor's representative and all other parties involved with the file.
+Additional documentation is received from your realtor and mortgage lender, as applicable.
+We perform various due diligence searches regarding title, property taxes, condominium accounts, etc. and prepare the appropriate documentation and statements for the transfer of title or placement of a mortgage.
+We liaise with the vendor’s representative and all other parties involved with the file.
 You will have an appointment with us usually within the week prior to completion to sign documents and review closing financial statements.
-Not later than the morning of the completion date, you provide us, in trust, with certified funds to complete the transaction.
-The exchange of title for funds takes place on the completion date and you receive keys through your Realtor by noon of the possession date.
+No later than the morning of the completion date you provide us, in trust, with certified funds to complete the transaction.
+The exchange of title for funds takes place on the completion date and you receive keys through your realtor by noon of the possession date.
 Full reporting follows by mail.
 We are available at all times throughout this process and thereafter available to field your questions or confirm the status of your file.

 What are the typical costs involved in the conveyancing process?

-How is the Property Transfer Tax calculated and what exemptions are available?
+How is Property Transfer Tax calculated and what exemptions are available?